Home Up Feedback Contents Search Links

 Up

-Pranayam, the regulation of inner energies (praan or chi), can be performed anytime during meditation.
+Praanayaam, the regulation of inner energies (praan or chi), can be performed at anytime during meditation.

 The benefits are many.
-To name a few: increased energy, inner transformation, better health, deeper meditations, more rejuvenation, relaxation, longevity and healing.
+To name a few: increased energy, inner transformation, better health, deeper meditations, deeper rejuvenation, relaxation, longevity and healing.

-The practice of pranayam starts with regulating the breath.
+The practice of praanayaam starts with regulating the breath.
 Typically we breathe in (poorak), hold the breath for some time (khumbak), then exhale (raychak) according to the ratio: 4:16:8.
-This means that the holding of the breath should be 4 times longer than the in-breath and that the out-breath should be twice as long as the in breath.
+This means that the holding of the breath should be 4 times longer than the in-breath and that the out-breath should be twice as long as the in-breath.
 Breathing in such a way enables one to increase one's breathing capacity and longevity.

 Once the art of breathing is perfected and our subtle praanic channels open, we begin to breathe energy in and out of the body without the need for so much air.
 This is evident when we are able to meditate easily for long periods of time with very little intake of air.

-The aim of following breathing exercises is to open our praanic energy channels to the maximum, where we become vibrant, healthy and aware beings.
+The aim of practicing breathing exercises is to open our praanic energy channels to the maximum, where we become vibrant, healthy and aware beings.

 The following exercises can be conducted with eyes closed sitting in an easy posture in a well-ventilated room.